 Knowing if you have a Fixed Rate Mortgage (FRM) or an Adjustable Rate Mortgage (ARM) is very important.
-If you’re looking for a fixed rate mortgage make 100% certain your loan officer confirms this and all your documentation says this as well.
+If you’re looking for a fixed rate mortgage make 100% certain your Loan Officer confirms this and all your documentation says this as well (such as the Loan Application and Loan Estimate.
+Also at closing the Note and the Closing Disclosure should say “fixed rate” as well).
 If you’re getting an adjustable rate mortgage then your initial disclosures and your final loan documentation will clearly state this.

 - What is the max Debt-To-Income ratio?

 - What is the appraisal amount you are estimating?

 - Is this a Full Documentation Loan, Stated Income Loan or No Documentation Loan?

 - Do I need assets to get this loan and how much?

 - What are the job history requirements?